smartcontractkit/ea-framework-js/docs/basics.md

 ## EA v3 Design

-The EA v3 design is built to provide all the features describe above in an efficient and effective manner.
+The EA v3 design is built to provide all the features described above in an efficient and effective manner.
 The approach is best designed by showing the flow diagram for an incoming request into the EA:

 ```mermaid
 flowchart TD